FINANCIAL AID RATE96%

 The list of schools below have been selected by researching which schools offer similar programs to Western Kentucky University.

-- Austin Peay State University in Clarksville, TN (61 miles away)
+- Austin Peay State University in Athens, TN (61 miles away)

-- Tennessee State University in Nashville, TN (68 miles away)
+- Tennessee State University in Knoxville, TN (68 miles away)

-- University of Southern Indiana in Evansville, IN (85 miles away)
+- University of Southern Indiana in Fort Wayne, IN (85 miles away)

-- Tennessee Technological University in Cookeville, TN (87 miles away)
+- Tennessee Technological University in Nashville, TN (87 miles away)

-- University of Louisville in Louisville, KY (87 miles away)
+- University of Louisville in Columbia, KY (87 miles away)